Get onsite quickly with the AVELING Tasmania White Card course.

 Anyone who wants to work in the construction industry and those currently working in the construction industry that wish to refresh their knowledge.
 This course is for a Tasmanian White Card.

-On successful completion, participants will receive a Statement of Attainment for the Unit of Competency CPCCWHS1001 - Prepare to work safely in the construction industry after being deemed competent having successfully:
+A Statement of Attainment will be issued for the Unit of Competency CPCCWHS1001 - Prepare to work safely in the construction industry after being deemed competent having successfully: